Washington vs California RSU Calculator

-Side-by-side RSU tax comparison for Washington vs California. federal taxes still apply in both.
+Side-by-side RSU tax comparison for Washington vs California — federal taxes still apply in both.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?